 What else was going on when Chet was at the height of his career?
 We know it was a simpler time without Instagram and Facebook, so who was making the cover of Star Studded Magazine back then?

 Atkins’ career spanned five decades.
 After graduating from High School in 1942, he hit the musical road and never looked back.
 At the time, he was in the shadows, but soon his talents were recognized and the 1950s, 60s and until his death in 2001 he was a major player.
 He lived through the bright lights and the smoky rooms with other entertainers like Frank Sinatra, Rosemary Clooney and Elvis Presley.
+It was a time to remember like a Greensboro party bus rental service all over again, as these talented artists showed up for their gigs.

-As Elizabeth Taylor’s 3rd wedding limousine pulled up to their hotel in Acapulco, Mexico it wasn’t a Mariachi band or any of those aforementioned crooners welcoming the happy couple.
+As Elizabeth Taylor’s 3rd limo pulled up to their hotel in Acapulco, Mexico it wasn’t a Mariachi band or any of those aforementioned crooners welcoming the happy couple.
 It was our Chet’s music piped through the lobby with his rendition of I’ll See You In My Dreams.Other names that graced the first big decade of his career are people who inspired today’s Pop, Country, Folk, Jazz and mainstream musicians.
 Contemporary generations incorporate the licks from the past while bringing them into the present with their modern take on some old favorites.
 Here are just a few of those who live on – like Chet, through their influential talent.

 Jerry Lee Lewis